 We're working hard to make sure that CIEH is at the centre of efforts to improve air quality across the UK.
 We work closely with our members to ensure that their voices are heard and that local authorities have the resources they need to fulfil their duties.

-Evidence shows that poor air quality contributes to illnesses such as cancer, stroke, asthma and heart disease, and there are strong associations with chronic conditions such as obesity, dementia and diabetes.
-These chronic conditions are on the rise in the UK, and it’s the most vulnerable in our society – such as children and the elderly – that are at the most risk.
+Evidence shows that poor air quality (both indoor and outdoor) contributes to illnesses such as cancer, stroke, asthma and heart disease, and there are strong associations with chronic conditions such as obesity, dementia and diabetes.
+These chronic conditions are on the rise in the UK, and it's the most vulnerable in our society – such as children and the elderly – that are at the most risk.

-The Department of Health’s Committee on the Medical Aspects of Air Pollution has reported that long-term exposure to poor air quality currently causes as many as 40,000 additional deaths per year – a figure that we find unacceptable.
-And with air quality having the highest impact on lower socio-economic groups, we believe that air quality is a matter of social justice.
+The Department of Health's Committee on the Medical Aspects of Air Pollution has reported that long-term exposure to poor air quality currently causes as many as 40,000 additional deaths per year – a figure that we find unacceptable.
+And with air quality having the highest impact on lower socio-economic groups, we believe that air pollution is not only a health issue but a matter of social justice.